William-Robert-Robertson/ear.education/Open-Day-Circular-Ideas.md

 Glockenspiel
   - built with 2nd hand cow bells
+  - may also include old saw blades from Zimmerei Hirschi
   - possibly water powered with water supply to Brunnen

 Sauerkraut from Local Leftover Vegetables